karl-zylinski/odin-raylib-hot-reload-game-template/atlas_builder/readme.md

 - From the root of the template ropo, execute `odin run atlas_builder`
 - `atlas.png` and `atlas.odin` are ouputted

+Change `ATLAS_SIZE` in `atlas_builder.odin` to change the maximum width and height of the atlas.
+Note: The final atlas is cropped to the actual contents inside it, it may be smaller than `ATLAS_SIZE`.
+Remove the `rl.ImageAlphaCrop(&atlas, 0)` line in `atlas_builder.odin` if you do not what this cropping.

 # Loading the atlas

-In your game load the atlas once (here I put it in a globally accessible struct called `g_mem`):
+In your game load the atlas once.
+Here I put it in a globally accessible struct called `g_mem`:
 ```
 g_mem.atlas = rl.LoadTexture(TEXTURE_ATLAS_FILENAME)
 ```